5 Foods That Are Secretly Staining Your Teeth

 The point of this discussion is that you can’t completely avoid staining foods and beverages, because there are dozens more choices we could have put on this list.
 Avoiding some of the worst offenders (including smoking, which is not only bad for the appearance of your teeth,but for their health as well!) can slow discoloration, but it won’t stop it altogether.

 But that doesn’t mean you have to accept staining, either.
-Teeth whitening can help reverse some of the staining, but for bad discoloration or discoloration inside the teeth, we recommend porcelain veneers, which can cover up stains and make teeth virtually as white as you want them.
+Teeth whitening can help reverse some of the staining.
+It’s best to get teeth whitening from a cosmetic dentist.
+For bad discoloration or discoloration inside the teeth, we recommend porcelain veneers, which can cover up stains and make teeth virtually as white as you want them.
 Porcelain veneers also have the benefit of being stain resistant themselves.
+Check out our teeth whitening guide for more detailed information.